The Plaster of Thought-Walls (Translated)

 Why do they say it?

-Have you ever experienced what it feels like to remain loveless?
+Have you ever seen what it feels like to remain loveless?

-that buying and eating chicken eggs is far, far better than not loving at all.
+that buying and eating chicken eggs is far, far better than never loving at all.

-Being alone is becoming impossibly painful these days.
+Being alone has become impossibly painful these days.
 No!

-I can’t take it anymore.
-I too shall buy chickens.
-Tell me, brother, which brand (I mean, breed)
+I can’t bear it anymore.
+I too will buy chickens.
+Tell me, brother, which breed

 It was in the Class Seven agriculture textbook; I’ve forgotten.